dialob/dialob-parent/frontend/dialob-fill-demo-material/README.md

 Use Storybook to preview components.

-Do `pnpm run build` to create production build and ensure project compiles
+Do `pnpm build` to create production build and ensure project compiles

 ---